Table of contents

 • Remember to bring your student ID, writing materials, and a water bottle (with no label).

-• The test may be showing as 6 hours in your timetable - you can safely ignore this, it’s just the duration of the room booking, which includes setup/teardown for us and extra time for students whose SSPs require extra time or breaks.
-We will start ASAP after 10am on Wednesday 23rd (not 9am).
+• We will start ASAP after 1pm on Friday 31st.
 If you don’t have an SSP, the test will last for two hours and will take place in MVB 2.11 (the same room as labs).
-If you do have an SSP which requires alternative exam arrangements, you should have received a separate email from the school office with details about timing and venue - you will likely be in MVB 1.15 or MVB 1.07.
+If you do have an SSP which requires alternative exam arrangements, you should have received a separate email from the school office with details about timing and venue - you will likely be in MVB 1.15, MVB 1.07 or MVB 2.59.

-• Next Monday (the 21st) we will be running a bonus two-hour Q&A session focused on weeks 1-4 to help with revision.
+• Next Wednesday (the 29th) we will be running a bonus two-hour Q&A session at 2pm focused on weeks 1-4 to help with revision.
 Like all our Q&As, attendance is optional but encouraged if there’s any part of the unit you’ve been having trouble with.
 You should have this in your timetables - it’s in Pugsley lecture theatre in Queens at 2pm.
 (If you haven’t been to Queens before, it is a maze of twisty little passages, all alike.
 You must enter via the main entrance on University Walk/Tankard’s Close and follow the signposts or you will wander lost for 15+ minutes.
-More detailed directions are available here.)
+More detailed directions are available here.

 Best wishes,